-- Applicants who will complete vascular surgery training in the 2012-2013 academic year and thereafter: Please see the ABS' new exam admissibility policy.
+- Applicants who complete vascular surgery training in the 2012-2013 academic year or thereafter:

 - During the exam admissibility period, examinees who postponed or were unsuccessful will be contacted each year regarding the next exam; a new application is not necessary.

-Vascular Surgery Certifying ExaminationUpon successful completion of the Vascular Surgery Qualifying Examination, an applicant is admissible to the Vascular Surgery Certifying Examination, an oral examination, and will be contacted with registration information for the next exam.
+Vascular Surgery Certifying ExamUpon successful completion of the Vascular Surgery Qualifying Exam, an applicant is admissible to the Vascular Surgery Certifying Exam, an oral examination, and will be contacted with registration information for the next exam.

 For complete requirements regarding certification in vascular surgery, refer to the Booklet of Information - Vascular Surgery (pdf).

-- Vascular Surgery Qualifying Examination Content Outline (pdf)
+- Vascular Surgery Qualifying Exam Content Outline (pdf)

-- Guide to ABS Examinations (pdf) - exam development, scoring, how to prepare
+- Guide to ABS Exams (pdf) - exam development, scoring, how to prepare

 - Frequently Asked Questions

-For specific inquiries, please send an e-mail to the examination coordinator.
+For specific inquiries, please send an e-mail to the exam coordinator.